From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Structure versus Parameter Learning

-Some of the new candidates will cover only positive examples, such as \texttt{grandparent(X,Z) :- mother(X,Y), mother(Y,Z).} that covers both \\\texttt{grandparent(jacqueline,lisa).} and \texttt{grandparent(jacqueline,bart)}.
-Having found one clause, ProbFoil learns the corresponding probability and adds the clause to the theory.
-ProbFoil then repeats the same procedure, starting with the most general clause, to cover the remaining examples.
+Having found one clause, ProbFoil learns the corresponding probability labels and adds the clause to the theory.
+ProbFoil then repeats the same procedure, starting with the most general clause, to cover the remaining examples. \end{boxedexample}